 You can use the Fixometer not only to record the items brought to your repair events, but automatically calculate the environmental impact of the repairs made.
 Read on to find out how.

 If you already record repair data on the Repair Café Foundation’s Repair Monitor, please continue to use only this.
 We collate data from both tools for the Open Repair Alliance so it’s important to use just one tool to avoid double counting any repairs.

 You can input the data on what you repair once you have created an event in the Fixometer area of Restarters.net.
-You can do this at any point from during the party to long after the party – even if the party hasn’t previously been entered in the Restarters.net (just create the party in the past and enter the data).
+You can do this at any point from during the event to long after the event – even if the event hasn’t previously been entered in the Restarters.net (just create a new event, set a date in the past and enter the data).